lukashovancik/laravel-vue-js-auth-registration/readme.md

 Táto aplikácia slúži na registráciu a autentifikácia používateľa.

 # En
-This applications provide registration and authentication of users.
+This application provide registration and authentication of users.

 # Dependencies